 April 2, 2021 - Good Friday - No Classes

 May 7, 2021 – Last day of Spring Semester & Year Long Classes

 Our organization was established in 2004 as a way of bringing art into the community.
 We have been a part of SCCHE since 2009.
 There is a great need for quality arts with a Christian world view, and art that glorifies God is not only beneficial to our families but to the rest of the world as well.
 Our goal is to teach families to glorify God through the arts and to impact the world by applying what we learn in our community.
 Isaiah 64:8 (NIV) “Yet, O Lord, You are our Father.
 We are the clay, You are the potter; we are all the work of your hand.”

 Location of classes

-Classes are held at the Family Vision Library on Fridays at 2020 Parkway Drive in St. Peters, MO 63376.
+Classes are held at the First Baptist Church Lake St. Louis on Fridays at 2230 Lake St. Louis Blvd.
+Lake St. Louis, MO 63367.
 For a map of the location, click on this link map.
-Parents and children are welcome to stay and peruse the wonderful selection of materials at the library.
-For questions about the library, please contact John Thrower at 636-447-6900.
+Parents and children are welcome to stay and fellowship while their students are in class.

 Museum of Art Creations

 You can visit our online art museum at www.artsonia.com to see all the wonderful pieces that have been created.
 On the Artsonia website, our school is listed as the St. Charles County Christian Home Educators or can be located by using the zip code 63376.
 All parents must complete a permission form prior to Potters Clay publishing any of your child’s artwork on the Artsonia website.